Guadalajara Travel Guide

 Guadalajara Cathedral © Ari Helminen

-Guadalajara is considered one of the most stereotypically 'Mexican' cities in the country.
-The birthplace of mariachi music, tequila, and charros (Mexican cowboys), Guadalajara is the second-largest city in Mexico and a major cultural centre.
+Guadalajara is the second-largest city in Mexico and a major cultural centre.
+This is the birthplace of mariachi music, tequila, and charros (Mexican cowboys).
 The historic centre of the city has a plethora of stunning churches and other grand buildings, including must-sees like the Guadalajara Cathedral, the Palacio de Gobierno, and the Templo Expiatorio.
 A number of parks and monuments also contribute to making Guadalajara a very attractive place.

 The region around Guadalajara offers a number of excursions as well, ranging from rowdy (Tequila Express Tours), to educational (pre-Hispanic pyramids at Guachimontones), to relaxing (picturesque towns around Lake Chapala).